 The first thing to do before you even think of doing anything about your bone health is, to figure out where you stand in terms of bone-health.
 There are a few tests that can help you figure that out.
 One of them is a software program known as FRAX (Fracture Risk Assessment Tool) which will help your physician assess your risk of developing osteoporosis over the next decade, taking into account your current lifestyle, genetic history and other risk factors.

-Another test that your physician will need to do is the DEXA scan, which
+Another test that your physician will need to do is the DEXA scan, which is a painless, fast and inexpensive way to know the density of your bone, which will help predict your risk of developing osteoporosis.

 2. Get Enough Calcium